nunorafaelrocha/dotfiles/README.md

 ### topics

 Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+If you're adding a new area to your forked dotfiles — say, "node" — you can simply add a `node` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `dot` or `dot --link`.

 ### components